 - Fold and fit the exhibit inside the carry bag

-Any company that has sales people that you send on the road with a portable fabric pop up display, send them the link to this video so that they can see the proper way to close and store the pop up.
+Any company that has salespeople that you send on the road with a portable fabric pop-up display, view our step-by-step guide to see the proper way to close and store the pop-up.